aptakhin/Bike/docs/using-s11n.md

 	std::string name_;
 };

-— We will show in this example two features.
+// I will show in this example two features

 // First is serialization method is out of class, which seems to be more useful for any cases template <typename Node>